 Old Fashioned Butter

 Classic butter flavored popcorn is my personal favorite, so I have to mention it!
-I love loading mine with freshly melted butter, and while it may turn a somewhat healthy snack into an 'un-healthy snack', there's nothing better while watching a movie with friends or family!
+I love loading mine with freshly melted butter, and while it may turn a somewhat healthy snack into an 'unhealthy snack', there's nothing better than watching a movie with friends or family!

 You can even make brown butter popcorn by letting the butter brown in a pot on the stove and then tossing it with freshly popped corn!